malklera/mutual-funds/README.md

 DONE: menu()

 Work on each operation for the data, show, export, modify
+showData: DONE

+modifyData:
+Make a menu for this  part, put it on menu.go
+  What operations can i do here? myFunds.json
+    Add a fund.
+    Delete a fund.
+    Modify a fund.
+      Change name
+      Change shares

+  funds.json
+    Add a fund.
+    Delete a fund.
+    Modify a fund.
+      Change name
+      Change url

+The other fields the user is not allowed to touch

 Download the data of all mutual funds, that way i can keep track of which one yield the best, keep separate from the ones the user actually own.
 DONE

 TODO: Check if the cuantity of share i own increase with time or what